sarikasurampudi/oml/oml/use-scratchpad/use-scratchpad.md

 This lab shows you how to use the Scratchpad in Oracle Machine Learning Notebooks.

 The Scratchpad provides you convenient one-click access to a notebook for running SQL statements, PL/SQL scripts, Python and r scripts that can be renamed.
-The Scratchpad is available on the Oracle Machine Learning Notebooks Home Page.
+The Scratchpad is available on the Oracle Machine Learning Notebooks home page.
 The Scratchpad is a regular notebook that is prepopulated with four paragraphs - `%sql`, `%script`, `%python` and `r`.

 After you run your scripts, the Scratchpad is automatically saved as a notebook by the default name Scratchpad in the Notebooks page.
 You can access it later in the Notebooks page.
 You can run all the paragraphs together or one paragraph at a time.